aalexlu/content/ACurrent/NLP/Natural Language Processing Introduction.md

 - describes the bare minimum; implies not that good
 - ChatGPT doesn't understand the conversational implicature Shared knowledge ("Warren ran for president")
+- depends on context such as when this was said Variation/Indexicality ("This homework is wicked hard")

+Most difficult aspects to solve:
+- Ambiguity ("One morning I shot an elephant in my pajamas")
+	- due to syntax
+	- "shot" could refer to gun, camera, basketball

+---

+processing as representation
+- NLP generally involves representing language for some end, whether dialogue, translation, speech recognition, or text analysis

+Info